UniLife: Accessibility

 Non-compliance with the accessibility regulations

-If you find an issue that we have yet to identify, please contact us using one of the routes described in the ‘Reporting accessibility problems with this website’ section of this statement.
+If you find an issue that has not been identified, please contact us using one of the routes described in the ‘Reporting accessibility problems with this website’ section of this statement.

 Ongoing improvements are made dynamically throughout the year following feedback from our ongoing audit processes and users.